agallardol/simple-weather/README.md

   <h3 align="center">Simple Weather</h3>

   <p align="center">
     A simple app to check the weather.
-It was created to learn and test Tauri+Angular+Elf+Tailwind!
+It was created to learn, test and practice Tauri+Angular+Elf+Tailwind!
     <br />
     <a href="https://www.linkedin.com/in/agallardol/">Getting in touch</a>
     <br />